tenaciousRas/ledwax-photon-firmware/README.md

   * Expand C/C++
   * Choose Makefile Project with Existing Code -- click Next
   * Name the project
-  * Browse to the folder contianing this project
+  * Browse to the folder containing this project
   * Choose "Cross ARM GCC" as the compiler type (GNU ARM EABI plugin)
   * Complete the Wizard
 - Once the project is imported, set the PATH to your Spark Firmware folder: